Treehoppers-Team/treehoppersxgrizzlyton/README.md

 </p>

 <ul>
-    <li>The front end for the customer facing side consists of our telegram bot built using python.</li>
+    <li>The front end for the customer facing side consists of our telegram bot built using the python-telegram-bot library.</li>
     <li>The front end for the merchant facing side was made using Next.js</li>
-    <li>Our middleware is an express JS file which contains our different endpoints which connects our front end with the backend.</li>
+    <li>Our middleware is an ExpressJS file which contains our different endpoints which connects our front end with the backend.
+We also made use of Solana Web3js to interact with our Rust-based Contract</li>
-    <li>Finally our backend infrastructure consists of our smart contracts deployed on Solana as well as our Firebase Application for linking the telegram ids of users to their respective wallets.</li>
+    <li>Finally our backend infrastructure consists of our smart contract deployed on Solana as well as our Firebase Application for linking the telegram ids of users to their respective wallets.</li>
 </ul>

 ## Overview and Installation